 Proposed federal legislation, the Protecting Older Workers Against Discrimination Act, would restore the burden of proof to where it was before Gross.
 It would ensure that the standards are the same for all employment discrimination victims.
 The Gross decision has had ramifications beyond the age-discrimination context.
 Federal courts have also applied its reasoning to the Americans with Disabilities Act, other civil rights statutes, and state antidiscrimination laws.

 Almost all states have laws that prohibit discrimination in employment.
 In contrast to federal law, many states generally prohibit age discrimination alongside all other forms of discrimination in one unified statute.
-One disturbing trend, however, is that the Gross decision has begun to affect state laws (see also Civil Rights).
+One disturbing trend, however, is that the Gross decision has begun to affect state laws (see also Civil Rights for additional background and policies on discrimination).

 Victims of age discrimination face other challenges even when cases are decided in their favor.
 The Small Business Job Protection Act of 1996 established that damages for emotional distress caused by nonphysical injury, including unlawful discrimination, are taxable.
 In contrast, damage awards for emotional distress stemming from a physical injury are not.
 Also, awards of back pay or lump-sum advance wages received in a single year are very likely to be taxed at a higher marginal rate than normal earnings.